TrustedComputingGroup/pandoc/guide.md

 EXAMPLE:

 ::: Informative :::
-Contact <admin@trustedcomputinggroup> for questions about this document.
+Reach out to <admin@trustedcomputinggroup> with any questions about this document.
 :::::::::::::::::::

 \tableofcontents